makersacademy/takeaway-challenge/README.md

 # **Takeaway Challenge**
 ==================

-This is a ruby program that simulates a takeaway order service in which users can order food from a menu and receive a text confirmation for its delivery.
+This is a ruby program that simulates a takeaway order service in which users can order food from a menu and receive a text confirmation with an estimated delivery time.

 ```
                             _________